jan-rybizki/Galaxia_wrap/README.md

 # Galaxia_wrap

-A few python scripts and a tutorial notebook to create and manipulate Galaxia mock catalogues.
+A few python scripts and tutorial notebooks to create and manipulate Galaxia mock catalogues.
 These scripts will only run in python 2 because of the ebfpy requirement.